Webster's Unabridged Dictionary - Letter M - Page 28

 Meccawee (n.)
 A native or inhabitant of Mecca.

-Mechanic (a.)
+Mechanic (n.)
 The art of the application of the laws of motion or force to construction.
+[Obs.]

-Mechanic (a.)
+Mechanic (n.)
 A mechanician; an artisan; an artificer; one who practices any mechanic art; one skilled or employed in shaping and uniting materials, as wood, metal, etc., into any kind of structure, machine, or other object, requiring the use of tools, or instruments.
+Also, a technician who maintains or repairs machinery; as, an auto mechanic.

 Mechanic (a.)
 Of or pertaining to a mechanic or artificer, or to the class of artisans; hence, rude; common; vulgar.

-Mechanical (a.) 機械的,用機械的 [Z];似機械的,呆板的,無表情(或感情)的,無意識的;機械學的,力學的;物理的;手工操作的,技工的;技巧上的,細節上的 Pertaining to, governed by, or in accordance with, mechanics, or the laws of motion; pertaining to the quantitative relations of force and matter, as distinguished from mental, vital, chemical, etc.; as, mechanical principles; a mechanical theory; mechanical deposits.
+Mechanical (a.) 機械的,用機械的 [Z];似機械的,呆板的,無表情(或感情)的,無意識的;機械學的,力學的;物理的;手工操作的,技工的;技巧上的,細節上的 Pertaining to, governed by, or in accordance with, mechanics, or the laws of motion; pertaining to the quantitative relations of force and matter on a macroscopic scale, as distinguished from mental, vital, chemical, electrical, electronic, atomic etc.; as, mechanical principles; a mechanical theory; especially, using only the interactions of solid parts against each other; as mechanical brakes, in contrast to hydraulic brakes.

 Mechanical (a.)
 Of or pertaining to a machine or to machinery or tools; made or formed by a machine or with tools; as, mechanical precision; mechanical products.